 – Maintain separate profiles or user accounts for sensitive activities and everyday browsing to reduce cross-site risk.

-What to know about updates and ongoing maintenance
+What to know about updates and ongoing maintenance Is pia vpn free 2026

 – Extension updates: Chrome extensions receive frequent updates for security and performance improvements.
 Keep an eye on release notes so you know when new features or fixes land.